joshswe/realestateapp/readme.md

 - Listing page should have 5 images with lightbox
 - Lightbox should scroll through images
 - Listing page should have a form to submit inquiry for that property listing
-- Form info should go to database and notify realtor(s) with an email
+- Form info should go to database (and notify realtor(s) with an email, which is a future functionality)
 - Frontend register/login to track inquiries
 - Both unregistered and registered users can submit form.
 If registered, can only submit one per listing

 ## Listing Page Fields
 - Title